 Osaka Area Guide: Tempozan 天保山

-The feature that gives Osaka's Tempozan area its name something of a mountain made out of a mole hill.
+The feature that gives Osaka's Tempozan area its name is something of a mountain made out of a mole hill.
 The end of the Edo Period, in the mid-nineteenth century, was a time of financial crisis for Japan.

 Economic reform policies had been repeatedly tried with little improvement.
 The last of these was named the Tempo Reform.
 Instituted in 1841, it was the beginning of a four year period of drastic change in Japanese economic and social institutions.